paketo-community/explorations/dependency-management/architecture.md

    - When possible, the dependency comes directly from source
    - If processing of any kind is needed, it happens here.
 It should be easily runnable from a local workstation as well.
-   - (?)
-Stacks for compatibility are passed in from the buildpack
+   - TODO: (?)
+Stacks for compatibility are passed in from the buildpack If a non-default architecture is used (like ARM64) we may be able to have an ARM64 VM with Docker installed, and then expose Docker to the internet to avoid needing a runner
 4. Any compilation/processing code comes from the buildpack repository
 5. Test is run against the dependency, whether it is compiled or not.
    Processed/compiled dependencies are uploaded to an S3 bucket, accessible via buildpack maintainers (?)